Conscription in Israel: Grounds for exemption

-Yeshiva students who declare that "Torah study is their occupation" (תורתו אומנותו, Torato Umanuto) can delay their conscription as long as they continue their studies, under the so-called Tal Law (see: Tal Committee).
-In practice, many of them end up never serving at all.
-This is a very controversial issue in Israel and key component of religious relations in Israel.
-Several attempts were made to change the practice, notably the establishment of the Tal committee in 1999, which led to the Tal Law, implemented in 2002.
-Yet the Torato Umanuto exemption continued largely unchanged.
+Yeshiva students who declare that "Torah study is their occupation" (תורתו אומנותו, Torato Umanuto) can delay their conscription as long as they continue their studies, under the so-called Tal Law.
+In practice, many Yeshiva students end up never serving at all.
+Following the Haredi community's high birthrate and massive growth in comparison to the rest of Jewish Israeli society, the system which was initially created to allow for a couple hundred exemptions has now led to, as of 2019, 59% of Jewish women and 69% of Jewish men being drafted.
 The Tal Law was later ruled unconstitutional in its current form, and a replacement is needed before August 2012.
-Most beneficiaries of this exemption are Haredi Jews.
+Most previous beneficiaries of this exemption are Haredi Jews.
 Members of the Religious Zionist sector often serve within a separate system called Hesder, a concept developed by Rabbi Yehuda Amital, which combines advanced Talmudic studies with military service in the Israel Defense Forces.
-The IDF also tends to make the military service easier for recruits at an older age and recruits with families; as well as high-ranked sportspeople and artists (musicians, models, actors, and social media influencers) of note.
+The IDF also tends to make the military service easier for older conscripts and those with families; as well as high-ranked sportspeople and artists (musicians, models, actors, and social media influencers) of note.
 From time to time a public debate emerges in Israel around the issue of exemption from military service in Israel.

 A basic law of Israel is the Israeli Defense Service Law.
 It lists the guidelines and regulations of mandated military service in Israel.
 Some regulation includes age, duties, service requirements, time of service, etc. Chapter 5: Reserve Service: Going Abroad covers the rules and requirements for going on becoming a temporary reserve and going abroad.

 (a) A person designated for defense service and a person of military age who belongs to the regular forces of the Israel Defense Forces shall not go abroad unless granted a permit from the Minister of Defense.

 (b) A person of military age the continuance of whose regular service has been deferred for any reason shall not go abroad during the period of deferment save under a permit from the Minister of Defense.

 (c) A permit under this section may be unconditional or subject to conditions, including a condition relating to the holder's stay abroad.

 (e) Where any of the conditions of the permit is not fulfilled, the Minister of Defense may revoke the permit and may direct him, by order, to return to Israel within the time prescribed in the order.

 (f) The Minister of Defense shall not exercise his power under subsection (e) before he has given the holder of the permit an opportunity to state his case to him.

 The IDF had strict restraints on letting individuals go into the reserves, even if just temporarily because of their high risk of attack from neighboring states.
 Through the dissolution of partnerships and peace treaties in recent years, that threat has reduced considerably.
 Consequently, the high demand for IDF soldiers has slightly decreased as well.